Medicinal Magic of Nongmangkha

 But then, I hold back, not wanting to embarrass my little son trailing behind me.
 I’m sure nongmangkha will find its way into my kitchen on my next visit to the market.
 Thankfully, my son has taken to karela quite naturally, and loves it deep-fried.
 Perhaps I’ll try this method on nongmangkha and introduce it to his diet as my mother did mine.

-• Add to soups and curries for its curative properties
+- Add it to soups for its curative properties.